daniferru/employee-tracker/README.md

 * JavaScript

 ## Description
-This command-line application uses mySQL to manage a company's employee database.
-It also allows for adding employees, roles, departments and updating employees all from your CLI.
+This application manages employee data using this command line Content Management System (CMS) built with Node.js, Inquirer, and MySQL.
+It also allows for adding and viewing all employees, roles, departments and updating employees role all from your CLI.

 ## Installation

 ## Usage

+## License